-A crisis situation may arise when it is prudent to lock MATC buildings while still occupied.
+A crisis situation may arise when it is prudent to lock Manhattan Tech buildings while still occupied.
 The purpose for this action would be to protect students and staff by preventing entrance into building and program areas by person or persons identified as dangerous.
 Lockdown procedures may be implemented in an event such as a civil disturbance, hostage situation, or person(s) wielding dangerous weapons.

-Anyone witnessing a dangerous person should notify an administrator through the RAVE Alert app or through notifying the front desk, and/or call 911.
-Faculty and staff should follow the building lockdown procedures when instructed to do so or immediately in the event of an obvious imminent threat.
+Anyone witnessing a dangerous person should notify an administrator by dialing 444 from an on campus phone or through notifying the front desk, and/or call 911.
+Faculty and staff should follow the building lockdown procedures and utilize the SafeDefend System when instructed to do so or immediately in the event of an obvious imminent threat.

-While MATC has no authority to prevent students from leaving the campus, all students will be asked to stay and report to safe areas in the event of a crisis.
+While Manhattan Tech has no authority to prevent students from leaving the campus, all students will be asked to stay and report to safe areas in the event of a crisis.